harshakokel/cheatsheets/cheatsheets/quotes.md

 The decision whether or not to bear a child is central to a woman’s life, to her well-being and dignity.
 It is a decision she must make for herself.
 When the government controls that decision for her, she is being treated as less than a full adult human responsible for her own choices.
 *— Ruth Bader Ginsburg*

+I've found that luck is quite predictable.
+If you want more luck, take more chances.
+Be more active.
+Show up more often.
+*— Brian Tracy*